 The N.C.
 Department of Transportation studied eight design options – called alternatives – for building the Bonner Bridge replacement within two corridors.
-Each alternative is detailed the
+Each alternative is detailed in the

 That alternative, approved by the Federal Highway Administration, breaks the project into two phases:

-- Phase I, which includes building the new bridge just west of where the Bonner Bridge currently stands
+- Phase I, which includes building the new bridge just west of where the Bonner Bridge currently stands.

 - Phase II, which include implementing permanent solutions for breaches caused by Hurricane Irene in 2011 on N.C.
 12 in

 Pea Island and